-- a) Designate the HMIS Lead Agency and the software to be used for HMIS and approve any changes to the HMIS Lead Agency or software. - b) Approve this HMIS Governance Charter or any amendments to it that would fundamentally change the responsibilities of the parties to this charter, per Section H, para.
-3 below. - c) Request revisions to any HMIS operational agreement, policy, or procedure.
-Requests will be sent to the HMIS Advisory Board through the CoC's representatives. - d) Conduct outreach to homeless assistance agencies not using HMIS and encourage these agencies and other mainstream programs serving homeless people to participate in HMIS. - e) Work to inform elected officials, government agencies, the nonprofit community, and the public about the role and importance of HMIS and HMIS data. - f) Promote the effective use of HMIS data, including its use to measure the extent and nature of homelessness, the utilization of services and homeless programs over time, and the effectiveness of homeless programs. - g) Provide all local information as necessary for compilation of the Continuum of Care Housing Inventory Count and Point-in-Time Count and support the HMIS Lead Agency in preparing the Longitudinal System Analysis and System Performance Measures reporting.
+- a) Designate the HMIS Lead Agency and the software to be used for HMIS and approve any changes to the HMIS Lead Agency or software. - b) Approve this HMIS Governance Charter or any amendments to it. - c) Request revisions to any HMIS operational agreement, policy, or procedure.
+Requests will be sent to the HMIS Advisory Board through the CoC's representatives. - d) Conduct outreach to homeless assistance agencies not using HMIS and encourage these agencies and other mainstream programs serving homeless people to participate in HMIS. - e) Work to inform elected officials, government agencies, the nonprofit community, and the public about the role and importance of HMIS and HMIS data. - f) Promote the effective use of HMIS data, including its use to measure the extent and nature of homelessness, the utilization of services and homeless programs over time, and the effectiveness of homeless programs. - g) Provide all local information as necessary for compilation of the Continuum of Care Housing Inventory Count and Point-in-Time Count and support the HMIS Lead Agency in preparing the Annual Homeless Assessment Report (AHAR) and System Performance Measures reporting.